What happens if I can't afford a funeral?

 Check for a funeral plan or insurance

-If you’re curious about funeral plans or want to set something up for the future that will prevent your family planning a funeral with no money, then don’t forget to check out our range of prepaid funeral plans.
+If you’re interested in learning more about funeral plans or want to set something up for the future that will prevent your family planning a funeral with no money, then check out our range of prepaid funeral plans.

 But, who pays for the funeral if there is no money in the estate or a funeral plan is not in place?

-If there aren’t sufficient funds in place to pay for a funeral, then families do have options to ensure that their loved one can still be honoured with a dignified funeral.
+If the family does not have the funds to pay for a funeral, there may be help available to ensure that your loved one can still be honoured with a dignified funeral.

 How to get help with funeral costs